clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 |0.48 | 0.18 | 21.64|
 |0.40 | 0.16 | 29.23| -->

-We can then plot the lightness, chroma, and hue values on separate line graphs to get a sense of how these values change over the oranges color scheme.
+We can then plot the lightness, chroma, and hue values on separate line charts to get a sense of how these values change over the oranges color scheme.

 <!-- TODO: update charts: add circles for each data point & incorporate theme accent color -->

 {% set caption %}
-Lightness decreases linearly from swatches one to six, then decreases sharply by 20% at swatch seven.
+Lightness decreases relatively consistently from a value of 96% in swatch one to 60% in swatch six, then decreases sharply to 44% at swatch seven.
 {% endset %}

 {{ lineChartFigure('_includes/components/blog-posts/color-experiments-oklch/lineChartLightness.njk', 'Change in Lightness: Oranges', caption)}}

 {% set caption %}
-Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.06.
+Chroma increases steadily from a starting value of 0.03 by about 0.04 for each swatch to 0.19 until the last swatch where it takes a significant dive to 0.14.
 {% endset %}

 {{ lineChartFigure('_includes/components/blog-posts/color-experiments-oklch/lineChartChroma.njk', 'Change in Chroma: Oranges', caption) }}

 {% set caption %}
-Hue starts at a value of 64 degrees, increases to 67, then steadily decreases to a value of 39 degrees.
-There is approximately 28 degrees of hue variance for the entire color scheme.
+Hue starts at a value of 64 degrees, increases to 67 degrees at swatch two, then steadily decreases to a value of 39 degrees for the last two swatches.
 {% endset %}

 {{ lineChartFigure('_includes/components/blog-posts/color-experiments-oklch/lineChartHue.njk', 'Change in Hue: Oranges', caption) }}

 The three charts convey the following about the Color Brewer oranges color scheme:

-- Lightness steadily declines by about 7% until the last swatch where it declines significantly by about 15%.
+- Lightness steadily declines by about 7% until the last swatch where it declines significantly by about 16%.
 Decreasing lightness more intensely for the last swatch helps make it stand out as the darkest swatch in the group.

 - Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.06.
 Reducing the chroma for the last swatch helps it appear darker among the rest of the swatches.

-- Although this is a "single hue" sequential color scheme, hue doesn't remain static!
+- Although the Color Brewer oranges color scheme is referred to as a "single hue" sequential color scheme, hue doesn't remain static!
 It changes slightly for each of the color scheme's swatches with the exception of the last two swatches.
-There's roughly 28 degrees of variance across the palette which we might not perceive with our eyes.
+There's roughly 28 degrees of variance across the palette which we might not immediately perceive with our eyes only.

 It's almost as if the colors in these swatches had a human touch applied to them...
 (Sarcasm intended).